weria-pezeshkian/TS2CG1.2/README.md

 ## State

 **NOTE**: this version is under development and might be associated with errors and bugs.
-Please use the previous version if you are not in direct contact with the developers.
+Please consider using the previous version if you are not in direct contact with the developers.
 Previous version can be found
 https://github.com/marrink-lab/TS2CG1.1